The Englishwoman's Domestic Magazine: Corsets

 Corsets and tight-lacing were extensively explored by EDM.
 Tight-lacing was used as a way to enhance a women's figure, as it gradually added pressure on her waist to make it smaller over time.
 EDM had a correspondence column called, “The Corset Correspondence”.
 Two columns “Cupids Letter-Bag” and “Englishwoman’s Conversazione” were later combined into “The Conversazione””.
 The editors “decided to create some detached volumes about the themes due to the profit that this topic brought in.
 The Corset and the Crinoline (later republished as The Freaks of Fashion) and a History of the Rod”.

-Corseting girls and the health (mental and physical) problems it could create was a frequent discussion point.
+The mental and physical problems that corseting girls could cause was a frequent discussion point.
 The EDM has been used uncritically as evidence of tight-lacing during the period before the rise of dress history as a discipline with better resource in archives.
-An example is Robert's 1977 book which takes the correspondence at face value: “In 1867 an innocent letter from a mother worried about the use of corsets in her daughter’s school sparked a long discussion, in which the connection between tight-lacing, torture and pleasure was made explicit.
-Right when the “corset correspondence” ended, a more sadistic subject rose, concerning the habit of whipping to control female servants and girls”.
-Furthermore, “a letter, which started the long discussion of tight-lacing, came from a mother complaining that she had left her “merry, romping girl” in a “large and fashionable boarding school near London” when she went abroad.
-On her return four years later she saw a “tall pale young lady glide slowly in with measured gait and languidly embrace me”; her absurdly small waist explained her change in demeanor”.
+An example is Robert's 1977 book which takes the correspondence at face value: "In 1867 an innocent letter from a mother worried about the use of corsets in her daughter’s school sparked a long discussion, in which the connection between tight-lacing, torture and pleasure was made explicit.
+Right when the "corset correspondence" ended, a more sadistic subject rose, concerning the habit of whipping to control female servants and girls."
+Furthermore, "a letter, which started the long discussion of tight-lacing, came from a mother complaining that she had left her "merry, romping girl" in a "large and fashionable boarding school near London" when she went abroad.
+On her return four years later she saw a "tall pale young lady glide slowly in with measured gait and languidly embrace me"; her absurdly small waist explained her change in demeanor."